laurenmarietta/GovLens/scrapers/README.rst

 Pushing it to AWS lambda:

 1. zip the ``scraper/`` folder.
-2. go to AWS lamba and upload the zipped folder: https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions
+2. go to [AWS Lambda](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions) and upload the zipped folder.
 3. test the lambda by using this json (??)
 4. confirm that there are no errors by looking at cloudwatch logs: https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logStream:group=/aws/lambda/scrapers;streamFilter=typeLogStreamPrefix